NewSigma/Physica/doc/Core/Math/Algebra/LinearAlgebra/LinearAlgebra.md

 - *LValue* objects
 - Strided objects
 - Compact objects

-> Note: Distinct from the rvalue/lvalue in programming languages, the capitalized and italicized *RValue*/*LValue* in this article refer to a property of linear algebra objects.

 Taking a dense vector as an example, the inheritance hierarchy is: `DenseVector` → `CompactVector` → `StridedVector` → `LValueVector` → `RValueVector`.